renebarto/baremetal/doc/tutorials/01-setting-up-for-development.md

 ### Windows {#TUTORIAL_01_SETTING_UP_FOR_DEVELOPMENT_COMPILER_TOOLCHAIN_WINDOWS}

 For building on Windows, download [this version](https://developer.arm.com/-/media/Files/downloads/gnu/13.3.rel1/binrel/arm-gnu-toolchain-13.3.rel1-mingw-w64-i686-arm-none-linux-gnueabihf.zip).
-Be careful to use the aarch64 version (64 bit), for target none-elf (baremetal).
+Be careful to use the aarch64 version (64 bit), for target none-elf (bare metal).
 Using the none-linux-gnu version will enable you to build against Linux, however that is not what we need.

 The best way to install on Windows is to create a directory with a short path, say `D:\Toolchains`, and place the unzipped files in a folder underneath this directory.
 Then make sure to add the path to the compiler, etc. to the environment (PATH) at system level, so in this case `D:\Toolchains\arm-gnu-toolchain-13.3.rel1-mingw-w64-i686-aarch64-none-elf\bin`: